Force over Distance: Chapter 18

 Chapter 18

 The smell of Brody’s double-distilled ethanol filled the converted storage room.
-As Young followed Rush into the small space, the hum of conversation ground to a halt.
+As Young followed Rush into the small space, the hum of conversation dialed to nothing.
 Park and Greer, at the nearest table, got to their feet.
 Volker, seated between them, dropped his face into his palms.
 At the back of the room, James laid down her hand of cards and stood.

 “At ease,” Young said.